Executive Committee 2017-18 (consituted on February 25, 2017)

 Ujjwal, a post-graduate in journalism, is the nation’s leading online journalist.
 As Nepal’s pioneer blogger, Ujjwal led the web’s fight for democracy during autocratic regime in 2004 and was the online editor of myrepublica.com, a mainstream news website that pioneered the online journalism; and later digital editor of Annapurna Post daily.
 He was also the chair of Digital Media Committee as the Federation of Nepal Journalists (FNJ), Ujjwal has studied media and digital journalism in Tribhuvan University, University of Oslo and International Academy of Journalism (Intajour).
 He had also worked as journalist in Tarun weekly, Nepal Samacharpatra daily and The Kathmandu Post daily in various capacities.
 He is also a media rights activist and journalism trainer currently working as the South Asia Coordinator of the International Federation of Journalists (IFJ).
 He is the founding chairman (2009-2013) of CMR-Nepal.

 Ujjwal Prajapati, Projects Manager

 An experienced print and television journalist, Ujjwal completed M. Phil. in media studies at the University of Oslo, Norway and Masters degree in Journalism from Tribhuvan University, Nepal.
 He received gold medal with his degree in journalism and worked in English dailies and Kantipur Television.
 He is a visiting faculty of media studies at the Kathmandu University.
 His research interest lies in media’s roles and impact in various national aspects including foreign affairs.

-Ms. Dina completed her Masters in Business Administration from Tribhuvan University and works part-time at the CMR-Nepal.
-She teaches finance and business administration in St. Xaviers College and Adarsha Janapremi College to the graduate level students.
+Ms. Neupane completed her Masters in Business Studies (MBS) from Tribhuvan University and works part-time finance/admin officer at the CMR-Nepal.